Dongfeng SHINE MAX and AX7 MACH entered Saudi Arabia, with international marketing ability improved

-On the evening of October 5th, 2022, Saudi time, Dongfeng (http://www.Dongfeng-global.com) Brand Night and the launch of new vehicles of Dongfeng SHINE MAX and AX7 MACH were held in Jeddah, Saudi Arabia.
+JEDDAH, Saudi Arabia--(BUSINESS WIRE/AETOSWire)-- On the evening of October 5th, 2022, Saudi time, Dongfeng Brand Night and the launch of new vehicles of Dongfeng SHINE MAX and AX7 MACH were held in Jeddah, Saudi Arabia.
 Over 300 guests and over 70 media representatives from Saudi government officials, banks, distributors and VIP customers witnessed the launch of new Dongfeng products.

 At the launch ceremony of the new vehicles, UMA general manager Mr Walid, the distributor of Dongfeng in Saudi Arabia, introduced the cooperation experience between UMA and Dongfeng and future market expansion plan.